 There are also relevant opportunities in the Armed Services, particularly in the Army, for repairing and maintaining military vehicles, from light armoured vehicles to tanks.

-Most young people join the industry by doing a Modern Apprenticeship, which involves on the job training and going to a college or training centre part time.
-There is now also the opportunity to start training at school with the Foundation Apprenticeship in Automotive.
+Most young people join the industry by doing a Modern Apprenticeship, which involves on the job training and going to a college or training centre on a part time basis.
+There is also the opportunity to start training at school with the Foundation Apprenticeship in Automotive.

 The Institute of the Motor Industry (The IMI) is the sector skills council for the motor trade.
 You will find useful information on their careers website Autocity.